arskom/spyne/ROADMAP.rst

 * Support for EXI -- The Efficient Xml Interchange as a serializer.
 * SMTP as server transport.
 * SMTP as client transport.
-* Improve HttpRpc to be Rest compliant.
-Probably by dumping HttpRpc as it is and rewriting it as a wrapper to Werkzeug or a similar WSGI library.
 * Implement converting csv output to pdf.
 * Implement DNS as transport
 * Support security extensions to Soap (maybe using `PyXMLSec <http://pypi.python.org/pypi/PyXMLSec/0.3.0>`_ ?)